Alexell/XEmpireBot/README.md

 The answer to the **daily quiz** and the list of funds with guaranteed profits for **investing** are loaded from a [json file](https://alexell.pro/crypto/x-empire/data.json) on my website.
 I will try to update the data daily so that all your deployed bots can perform these actions and earn additional profit.
 When investing, the bet amount will always be the maximum, as the profit is guaranteed.
 If there is not enough money for the maximum bet, the bet amount will be reduced.

 Each cycle, the bot will upgrade as many profit skills as specified in the **SKILLS_COUNT** parameter.
 The default is 10.
-The most beneficial skills will be chosen first.
+You can specify the skill selection mode in the **SKILLS_MODE** parameter.
+There are 3 modes: `profitness` (the most profitable skills based on the profit/price ratio), `profit` (skills with the highest profit, regardless of price), and `price` (the cheapest skills, regardless of profit).
+The default mode is `profitness`.
 If possible, the bot will improve mining skills by 1 level each cycle until the level reaches the value specified in **MINING_SKILLS_LEVEL** parameter.
 Set it to 0 if you do not need to improve mining skills.

 If you want to protect a certain amount of money in the balance, set the desired amount in the **PROTECTED_BALANCE** parameter.
 The bot will not allow the balance to fall below this amount.